library(reshape2)

 Three issues arise.

-The first is that we have to ensure the parameters are positive, which we do below by par=abs(par) but also by setting lb and ub in nloptr.
-We don’t need both, but since we are comparing two different ways of doing optimisation, keep it here.
+First, we must ensure the parameters are positive, which we do below by par=abs(par) but also by setting lb and ub in nloptr.
+We do not need both approaches, but since we are comparing two different ways of doing optimisation, we keep both here.

 Second, we want to avoid repeating calculations.
-We might call the likelihood function a large number of times, so we don’t want to square the returns, count the elements, or take the variance more often than necessary.
-So, we pre-calculate everything we can.
-It is especially important to do only the necessary calculations inside the loops.
+We might call the likelihood function a large number of times, so we do not want to square the returns, count the elements, or take the variance more often than necessary.
+Therefore, we pre-calculate everything possible and it is advisable to ensure only necessary calculations occur inside the loops.

 y2=y^2